Port of Jebel Ali: Expansion

 The expansion of Jebel Ali port commenced in 2001, which is the master plan of the port.
 The project comprises 15 stages, which will be completed over the decade.
 Stage one was completed in 2007, which has increased the storage and handling capacity by 2.2 million TEUs and a Quay length of 1,200 m.

 The entire project includes 2.4 km of new berths, the container yard behind the berths and the supporting infrastructure and buildings necessary for a fully functioning terminal.
 The new port will be on reclaimed land extending seaward from the existing port and situated to the west of the Jumeirah Palm Island complex.

 The current plan is expected to multiply the total capacity of Jebel Ali port by more than seven, making it the world's biggest container port, surpassing the ports of Shanghai and Singapore.

 Awards

 On 9 April 2011 Port of Jebel Ali won the Golden Award for Best Seaport Overall from the Higher Committee for UAE Civil Seaports and Airports Security.

-Incidents

-In 2017, a big port crane started to collapse.
-It hit a vehicle and building as it collapsed.
-People were able to escape.